 "Tell them not to concentrate on finding a 'best friend' but to try and be friendly to as many people as possible.
 The best friend thing will sort itself out later."

-There’s no getting around it, homework steps up a gear from year 7.
-It’s worth making this clear beforehand and talking to them about how they’re going to fit it in (around their hectic schedule or tearing through your fridge like a plague of locusts, watching TV and playing XBox… They’ll find a window in there somewhere, with some encouragement.)
+There’s no getting around it - homework steps up a gear from Year 7.
+It’s worth making this clear beforehand and talking to them about how they’re going to fit it in around their hectic schedule of tearing through your fridge, watching TV and playing XBox.
 Most teachers recommend a break of half an hour after they get home to decompress a bit and then getting stuck in before it gets too late.

-A fair (and increasing) amount of secondary-school homework requires a computer.
-Most schools and libraries have computers schoolchildren can use for homework but it's undoubtedly easier for your child if she can just use a computer at home.
+A fair (and increasing) amount of secondary-school homework requires a computer or laptop.
+Most schools and libraries have computers schoolchildren can use for homework, but it's easier for your child if they can use a computer at home.
 It’s also a good idea to encourage them to get their typing speed up, which will make everything a bit quicker.

-"My daughter's planner is not just to check homework is done; it also has pre-printed notes about what's going on at school for parents and children, for the whole school year.
-I'm all for independence in secondary school kids, but I don't know one that doesn't need a shove now and again."
+"My daughter's planner is not just to check homework is done - it also has pre-printed notes about what's going on at school for parents and children, for the whole school year.
+I'm all for independence in secondary school kids, but I don't know one that doesn't needs [some gentle encouragement] now and again."

-A lot of children’s most common fears about secondary school surround ‘getting lost’.
-They worry that they won’t find their way there, that when they get there they’ll get lost or (horrors!) that at the end of the day they won’t find their way home.
+For many children, the most common fears about secondary school centred around getting lost.
+They worry that they won’t find their way there, that when they get there they’ll get lost or that, at the end of the school day, they won’t find their way home.
 Here are a few tips that will help:

 - Practise the route to school and write it down on a piece of paper or take a small map print out just in case.

-- Make sure they know your phone number off by heart so if they don’t have a phone or lose it, they can borrow someone else’s or use a payphone (apparently a few of these antique, analogue items do still exist, despite 11-year-olds’ protestations to the contrary.)
+- Make sure they know your phone number off by heart so if they don’t have a mobile phone or lose it, they can borrow someone else’s or use a payphone.

-- Tell them what to do if they get lost between lessons (always keep your timetable with you so you know what lesson you have next, knock on a classroom door and ask for help if you’re lost).
+- Tell them what to do if they get lost between lessons - they should always keep their timetable to hand so that they know what lesson they have next or knock on a classroom door and ask for help if they get lost.

-- Ensure they know where they can go if they lose their money for their fare home, get lost or waylaid.
-Perhaps there’s a friend’s house en route, or a library they could get to where you could pick them up if they ever got into a real tizz.
+- Ensure they know where they can go if they lose their money for their fare home or get lost or waylaid - whether that’s a friend’s house en route or a local library where you can meet them.

 - Remind them that in all likelihood, NONE of these things will ever happen and they’ll be fine, and that everyone will be in the same boat.

-It's a wrench to see your child going off to secondary school.
-It's another landmark, another sign they're more grown-up and that much more independent.
-But cast your mind back to the little person you left on that first day at primary school and how you felt then – you’ve both survived (more or less intact), haven't you?
+It can be challenging to see your child going off to secondary school.
+It's another landmark, another milestone, and another sign that they're more grown-up and that much more independent.
+But cast your mind back to the little person you left on that first day at primary school, how you felt then and how far you’ve come.

-Though it feels like a big change, in many ways, secondary school isn’t the milestone that primary was for mums and dads.
+Though it feels like a big change in many ways, secondary school isn’t the milestone that primary was for parents.
 You’re not coming home to an empty house for the first time, buying uniform two sizes too big for the first time, or facing the reality that they’re no longer your baby.
-That ship sailed long ago, we’re afraid.

-There are also definite positives to being a secondary school parent rather than a primary school one… No more school gate drop-offs and collects, no more having costumes sprung on you for the next day seconds after the shops close, ditto requests for cakes for bake sales.
-No more nits and worms (a lot less frequently at any rate).
+There are also definite positives to being a secondary school parent rather than a primary school one.
+No more school gate drop-offs and collects, no more having costumes sprung on you for the next day only seconds after the shops close, no more requests for cakes for bake sales, and no more nits (or a lot less frequently at any rate).